 - Master of Science and Master of Art

-Great!
-You can study in English in beautiful Austria, what else should you know before searching for the right university?
-Education in Austria is not expensive and considered to be one of the cheapest in Europe, but it is not the case for many English programs, especially a Bachelor’s degree.
-Here is the list of Bachelor and Master titles available in Austria:
+Great news!
+You can study in English in beautiful Austria; what else should you know before searching for the right university?
+Education in Austria isn’t expensive and considered one of the most affordable in Europe.
+Yet, the situation with English courses is different.
+Undergraduate programs are particularly pricey.

 Cost of English undergraduate and postgraduate programs in Austria

-In Austria, you can enroll in various higher education institutions, like public or private universities, colleges, and Universities of Applied Sciences.
+In Austria, you can enroll in various higher education institutions, including public or private universities, colleges, and Universities of Applied Sciences.
+Currently, Austria hosts over 88,000 international students.

 There are 22 public universities in Austria.
 Their tuition fees: